Field Types Reference

 Create Contract

-Section titled “Create Contract”This field type is automatically created when you add a “Create” (playbook) or “External” action.
+Section titled “Create Contract”Automatically created when you add a “Create” (playbook) or “External” action.
 It provides the file upload and category selection interface for contract creation or import.

 Configuration: